vmdn23/Python_Crash_Course/README.md

-This is a pratice repo for python crash course excercies
+This is a pratice repo for python crash course excercies.